MiguelCastillo/bit-bundler/README.md

 `bit-bundler` constructor.
 Valid options are:

 - **`log`** { string | boolean | object | stream } (error) - By default only errors are logged.
 You can change the log level by specifying one of the following values `'info'`, `'warn'`, `'error'`, a stream, or completely disable it with `false`.
 You can futher customize logging by specifying an object with a stream to write log messages to.
 When you specify an object or a stream, logging level is changed to log *all* messages.
   - **`stream`** { Stream } - Writable stream to write log messages to.
-There are a couple of sample streams in the [streams directory](https://github.com/MiguelCastillo/bit-bundler/tree/master/streams).
+There are several of sample streams in the [loggers directory](https://github.com/MiguelCastillo/bit-bundler/tree/master/loggers).
   - **`level`** { string } - Log level to fine tune the types of messages that can be logged.
 Valid values are `'info'`, `'warn'`, `'error'`.

 - **`loader`** { object } - Options to be passed on to the module loader.